minimul/generator-chrome-extension/readme.md

 ## Generator
 Chrome Extension generator that creates everything you need to get started with extension development.
 You can choose Browser UI(Browser,Page Action, Omnibox) type and select into permissions what you need.

 If you need more information?
-Please visit [Google Chrome Extension Develpment](http://developer.chrome.com/extensions/devguide.html)
+Please visit [Google Chrome Extension Development](http://developer.chrome.com/extensions/devguide.html)

 ## Development
-Go to: chrome://extensions, enable Developer mode and load app as an unpacked extension choosing the /app directory.
-If you desire to use SASS and/or Coffeescript when developing a `grunt watch` task is provided.
+1. Go to: chrome://extensions, enable Developer mode and load app as an unpacked extension choosing the /app directory.
+2. Run `grunt watch`, which will compile down all SASS files in the `app/styles` directory to a single `app/styles/main.css` file.
+3. Coffeescript will be complied in place, e.g. `app/scripts/popup.coffee` will become `app/scripts/popup.js`.
+Additional Javascript files need to be included in the `app/popup.html` build directive.

 ## Build & Package
 By default, generators compress the file that was created by building a js/css/html/resource file.
 You can distribute the compressed file using the Chrome Developer Dashboard to publish to the Chrome Web Store.